radovantrtil/matrix-communication-helper/README.md

     password: "your-password",
 };
 ```
-   or in json file like this conf.json and add relative path to this file as parameter, e.g. "./config.json"
+   or in Node app use json file like this conf.json and add relative path to this file as parameter, e.g. "./config.json"
 ``` json
 {
     "homeserverUrl": "https://matrix.org",